retroenv/nesgodisasm/README.md

 usage: nesgodisasm [options] <file to disassemble>

   -a string
-    	assembler compatibility of the generated .asm file (asm6/ca65) -batch string
+    	Assembler compatibility of the generated .asm file (asm6/ca65/nesasm) -batch string
     	process a batch of given path and file mask and automatically .asm file naming, for example *.nes -cdl string